Update: Hope for the Hearings

 county water service is not currently available to her due to the prohibitive

 cost of getting a meter installed, and running a water line.
-Her trailer has no
+Her trailer had no

-heating & air system, and she must endure stifling heat, sometimes 100
+heating & air system, and she had to endure stifling heat, often 100

 A MESSAGE FROM THE FOUNDER: